Karen Read’s defense team says jurors were unanimous on acquitting her of murder - Local News 8

 Associated Press

 DEDHAM, Mass.
 (AP) — Defense lawyers for Karen Read say jurors unanimously concluded she was not guilty of murder or leaving the scene of a deadly accident, and were deadlocked on the remaining manslaughter charge before a mistrial was declared.
-The disclosure was made Monday in a defense motion to dismiss two charges against the woman accused of hitting her Boston police officer boyfriend with her SUV and leaving him for dead in a snowstorm.
+A defense motion Monday seeks to dismiss two charges against the woman accused of hitting her Boston police officer boyfriend with her SUV and leaving him for dead in a snowstorm.
 Read’s lawyers say they’re aware of three jurors who described their conclusions.
-They want permission to question all 12 as they push against a retrial on the deadlocked charges.
-They say trying her again for murder would be unconstitutional double jeopardy.
+They want to question all 12 as they push against a retrial, saying trying her again for murder would be unconstitutional double jeopardy.